-We have moved to 2612 Quadra St. (north of Kings & Quadra, ground floor of Blue Bird Cabs)!
+We have moved to 2612 Quadra St., north of Kings & Quadra, ground floor of Blue Bird Cabs!
+Take the doors on the RIGHT!!

 $25 Cash Happy Hour for Community Acupuncture on Mondays from 9:30 - 11:30am to use the promotion!
 Book Happy Hour appointment type, bring exactly $25, no change provided! $10 paperwork fee waived for NEW clients!